sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 A few days later, I got a call for interview.
 The interview was conducted in 2 parts.
 First one was basic problem solving, and we also discussed basic networking and webapp vulnerabilities.

 The second round was based on my interests and my ability to tackle real world problems.
-I was asked to come up for high levels designs for Tic-Tac-Toe and a library management system.
+I was asked to come up with high levels designs for Tic-Tac-Toe and a library management system.
 This was also a fanboy moment for me as one of the interviewers was Twarit Waikar (SDSLabs 2021 alumnus), a game developer who had worked extensively on SDSLabs's game engines Rubeus and Rootex.
 I had read his blogs and looked at his games and the game engines and was thoroughly impressed by his work (Making a game engine seemed like a very huge undertaking to me).
 At the end of this round, I was given time to let loose with any queries I had for SDSLabs, an opportunity I made good use of.
 I asked them about game engines, game development and web security.

 ## The Second Semester